mark-wang-beep/Blog/content/posts/how-to-influence-without-authority.md

 date: 2023-04-01T23:23:14+08:00
 ---

+## Summary

+1. Listen with a goal.
+2. Understand before influence.

 ## Introduction

 Influencing others without holding a position of authority can be a challenging task.
 However, it is not impossible.
 People are often more inclined to listen to someone who genuinely cares about them and their objectives, rather than someone who simply displays vast knowledge or strong logical thinking.
 In this article, we will explore techniques to influence others effectively without relying on authority, using an illustrative example from the world of insurance marketing in the 19th century.